Do Lurchers Sleep A Lot?

 Give your dog plenty of exercises

 Always remember to give your dog plenty of physical activity.
 This physical exertion will tire down your dog.
-They will probably sleep or lie down and can lead to a night of uninterrupted rest.
+They will probably sleep or lie down which can lead to a night of uninterrupted rest.

 Exercise requirements of dogs vary with breed, climate, and size.
 A long walk before bed is a great way to ensure a good night’s sleep for you and your fur baby.